Do you need help with goal setting in your personal or professional life?

 Let’s take a look at some goals and convert them into time-based goals:

-• I want to lose 10 pounds of excess body fat in the next couple of months becomes I want to lose 10 pounds of excess body fat by March 30th
+- I want to lose 10 pounds of excess body fat in the next couple of months becomes I want to lose 10 pounds of excess body fat by March 30th

-• I want to organize the papers on top of my desk into 15 file folders becomes I want to organize the papers on top of my desk into 15 file folders by August 31st
+- I want to organize the papers on top of my desk into 15 file folders becomes I want to organize the papers on top of my desk into 15 file folders by August 31st

-• I want to sell 25 unwanted articles of clothing to the local consignment shop becomes I want to sell 25 unwanted articles of clothing to the local consignment shop by the first Monday of December
+- And I want to sell 25 unwanted articles of clothing to the local consignment shop becomes I want to sell 25 unwanted articles of clothing to the local consignment shop by the first Monday of December

 Here are some tips to help you set a goal that’s time-based:

-Schedule your goal and key dates.
+Schedule your goal and key dates

 This sounds incredibly simple, and it is, but it is an important first step.
 Enter your goal start and end dates into your paper planner and/or digital calendar.
 You should also add in any other goal milestones or sub deadlines you may have.

-Track your time on a daily basis.
+Track your time on a daily basis

-Paying attention to the passage of time while you work towards your goal can be quite useful.
-There’s many different ways to do this: you can download and use a countdown app on your phone or computer, cross off dates on a paper calendar, drop coins or marbles into an empty jar, write down dates in a journal or notebook, cover a wall or area with sticky notes, or scribble hash marks on a wall.
+You can download and use a countdown app on your phone or computer, cross off dates on a paper calendar, or drop coins or marbles into an empty jar.
+Write down dates in a journal or notebook, cover a wall or area with sticky notes, or scribble hash marks on a wall.

 Putting Goal Setting Together